 My father had robotic surgery today to repair the mitral valve in his heart.
 The surgery was done with the doctor controlling robotic arms that did the surgery.

-In this process I saw myself step into a capable leadership role with my parents to drive the process, and bring order and focus to what needed to be done.
-I also saw that I had the ability to rapidly dig into my parents complex estate and, with my brother, rapidly understand and focus on the most important items.
-It has given me a new added sense of identity in the world and my capabilities relative to my parents.
+In this process, I saw myself step into a capable leadership role with my parents to drive the process, and bring order and focus on what needed to be done.
+I also saw that I had the ability to rapidly dig into my parent’s complex estate and, with my brother, rapidly understand and focus on the most important items.
+It has given me a newly added sense of identity in the world and my capabilities relative to my parents.

 There are still things that can go wrong for my dad, but so far the surgery was highly successful.
 So now begins the recovery process.